researchart/fse20/submissions/functional/README.md

 ### SVF
 Our extension of SVF is located at `/data/dependencies/SVF-dynamic`.
-The interesting class to look at is `AndersenDynamic`:
+The interesting class to look at is `AndersenDynamic` which is implemented in these files:
 - `/data/dependencies/SVF-dynamic/lib/WPA/AndersenDynamic.cpp`
 - `/data/dependencies/SVF-dynamic/include/WPA/AndersenDynamic.h`